WodenWang820118/ng-gtm-site/README.md

 ## Build

-Run `npm run build-file` to generate the local file with [http-server](https://github.com/http-party/http-server).
+- Run `npm run build-file` to generate the local file with [http-server](https://github.com/http-party/http-server).
-Run `npm run build-github` to generate the GitHub page.
+- Run `npm run build-github` to generate the GitHub page.
 Remember to change the repo to your own.
+- By allowing Workflow permissions, the GitHub page will be automatically updated after pushing the code to the `main` branch.